Kosters curse Coordination

-- At the moment, it has been successfully controlled to 2 dozen properties in Julatten.
-The chances of keeping the weed under control are good, given sufficient determination.
+- Up until 2017, it had been successfully controlled to 2 dozen properties in Julatten.
+The chances of keeping the weed under control were good, given sufficient determination.

 - Class 2 Declared Weeds are the responsibility of land owners to control and remove.
 So, under the law, each landholder is expected to carry the cost of dealing with the weed.